Base58 Encoder / Decoder

 • Error handling

-Why Base58?
+Why Use Base58?

 Advantages:

-• Easier to read and transcribe
+• Easier to read and transcribe - Reduces errors when manually copying

-• Shorter than hexadecimal
+• Shorter than hexadecimal - More compact representation

-• Double-click selects entire string
+• Double-click selects entire string - No special characters that break selection

-• Case-sensitive for more combinations
+• Case-sensitive - Allows for more combinations in shorter strings

 Excluded Characters: